Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI: Modeling

 \subsubsection{Spectroscopic Richness}

 We employ an improved richness estimate, $\lambdatrue$, defined by \citetalias{Myles2021} as:

 In this expression, $\pspec$ is given by,

 and $\pred$ is the probability of a galaxy being drawn from the \redmapper{} red-sequence model population, given its photometry.
+Following \citealt{redmapper4},

 This definition of $\lambdatrue$ makes use of both spectroscopic and photometric information to determine membership probability; it additionally accounts for galaxy position and cluster percolation in the same way as \redmapper, thereby facilitating comparison with \redmapper richness.
 Combining $\pspec$ with $\pred$ does differ from the \redmapper-defined $\pmem$ because the matched filter that \redmapper uses to determine $p(\vec{x}|\lambda)$ contains sub-filters for the cluster density profile and the cluster luminosity function.

 We estimate the richness bias due to projection effects by comparing $\lambdaobs$ with $\lambdatrue$ in each richness bin.
 For each richness bin $j$, the richness bias from the selected candidate members $m$ is given by: